pmd/pmd/docs/pages/pmd/userdocs/cli_reference.md

                default="5"
     %}
     {% include custom/cli_option_row.html options="-norulesetcompatibility"
-               description='Disables the ruleset compatibility filter.
-The filter is active by default.
-It tries to automatically replace rule references that point to moved or renamed rules with the newer location.
+               description='Disable automatic fixing of invalid rule references.
+Without the switch, PMD tries to automatically replace rule references that point to moved or renamed rules with the newer location if possible.
 Disabling it is not recommended.'
     %}
     {% include custom/cli_option_row.html options="-no-cache"
                description="Explicitly disables incremental analysis.
 This switch turns off suggestions to use Incremental Analysis,